clementh59/nftBots/README.md

 - Create a new db
 - Create an info collection in the db
 - Implement all the functions mandatory in the utils' retrieveAndAnalyzeTxs function.
+- In the infoAndStatusDB, add all the mandatory functions

 ## Test the api